dell/dellemc-openmanage-ansible-modules/docs/modules/ome_firmware_catalog.rst

   catalog_name (optional, list, None)
     Name of the firmware catalog to be created.

-    This is option is mutually exclusive with *catalog_id*.
+    This option is mutually exclusive with *catalog_id*.

     Provide the list of firmware catalog names that are supported when *state* is ``absent``.